Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

 As before, the system $\S$ to be observed is associated with the Hilbert space $\Hil_\S$.
-The observer's memory $\Ob$ is a quantum system associated with $\Hil_\Ob$.
-The measurement is a procedure which includes a unitary operation $U$ on $\S$, $\Ob$ and possibly other subsystems which we generically call the environment $\En$ with a Hilbert space $\Hil_\En$ (this environment could be a measurement device for example).
-For simplicity we assume that free evolution can be ignored on the time scales of the measurement\footnote{Note that in practice the free evolution can lead to significant corrections, see for example Sec. \ref{sec:photondetector} below.}.
-To keep the notation simple we will also use no subscripts when describing an operator on the joint $\SEO$ Hilbert space $\Hil_\S\otimes\Hil_\En\otimes\Hil_\Ob$.
-Furthermore we will use the terms quantum channel, channel, quantum map and map interchangeably to refer exclusively to completely-positive trace-preserving maps.
-We denote such maps $\mathfrak{C}:\mathcal{X}\rightarrow\mathcal{Y}$ when they take states on $\Hil_\mathcal{X}$ to states on $\Hil_\mathcal{Y}$.
+The \sensor{} is a part of an observer $\Ob$ and interacts with the system.
+In contrast to traditional measurement, we consider the observer itself a quantum system.
+We associate the memory in the observer's \sensor{} with the Hilbert space $\Hil_\Ob$.
+The \quesurement{} is a procedure which includes a unitary operation $U$ on $\S$, $\Ob$, and possibly other subsystems.
+We call these other subsystems the environment $\En$, with Hilbert space $\Hil_\En$, because it is conceptually separate from the measured system and the observer.
+Despite the terminology, the environment need not be noisy and could simply represent an additional \sensor{} (see section \ref{sec:vNexample}).

-A minimal definition of measurement is that it is a process whereby the state of the observer changes according to some property of the observed system \cite{Everett57}.
-We adopt this minimal definition for the quantum observer and call any procedure that changes the state of $\Ob$ in a way that depends on the state of $\S$ \emph{a measurement of $\S$} (or of some property associated with $\S$).
-There are however many different ways to formalize this statement, depending on what assumptions we make, in particular about initial correlations and the type of evolution that we allow.
-We will take a relatively simple approach by assuming that the $\SEO$ system is closed and is initially in product form.
-In practice it is usually possible to approximate a product state by choosing the subsystems appropriately.
+For simplicity, we assume that free evolution can be ignored on the time scales of the \quesurement{}\footnote{Note that in practice the free evolution can lead to significant corrections, see for example Sec. \ref{sec:photondetector} below.}.
+To keep the notation simple, we will also use no subscripts when describing an operator on the joint $\SEO$ Hilbert space $\Hil_\S\otimes\Hil_\En\otimes\Hil_\Ob$.
+Furthermore, we will use the term channel to refer to completely-positive trace-preserving maps.
+We denote such channels $\mathfrak{C}:\mathcal{X}\rightarrow\mathcal{Y}$ when they take states on $\Hil_\mathcal{X}$ to states on $\Hil_\mathcal{Y}$.

-The measurement process itself depends on the dynamics of the composite $\SEO$ system (a unitary $U$) as well as on the initial states of the environment $\En$ and the observer $\Ob$ which we denote $\chi_{\En\Ob}$.
-Mathematically, the measurement is a quantum channel $\meas:\S\rightarrow\SEO$ acting on an arbitrary system state $\rho_\S$ (See Fig. \ref{fig:quantummeasurement} a).
-To simplify our notation we will henceforth drop the argument in $\meas$.
+A \quesurement{} is driven by an interaction between the system, observer, and environment.
+The interaction is defined by a unitary $U$ and the initial composite state $\chi_{\En\Ob}$ of the environment $\En$ and the observer $\Ob$.
+Mathematically, the interaction is a quantum channel $\meas:\S\rightarrow\S\Ob$ acting on an arbitrary system state $\rho_\S$ (See Fig. \ref{fig:quantummeasurement} a).
+To simplify our notation we will henceforth drop the arguments in $\meas$.